FREQUENTLY ASKED QUESTIONS (FAQs)

 Q: Who should attend Moose Hide Campaign Gatherings?

 Everyone who supports efforts to end domestic and gender-based violence in all sectors of Canadian society or who would like to learn more about them are encouraged to attend.
 Attending events is also a great way to learn about Indigenous cultures and meet new people.
-Those who cannot attend an event in person can organize their own event or participate remotely in various ways, including wearing the moose hide pin and in some cases watching livestreams of the events.
-It is not necessary to fast to attend an event.
+Those who cannot attend an event in person can organize their own event or participate remotely in various ways, including wearing the moose hide pin and watching a livestream of the event.
+Our next gathering will be conducted entirely online.
+It is 4 not necessary to fast to attend an event.
 Those interested in attending a national or provincial gathering are asked to register online.

 Q: What about trans people and the LGBTQ2S community?